edusoares99/Poseidon-FM/README.md

 It provides an extensible research codebase for developing **physics-informed architectures**, **long-horizon prediction systems**, and **volumetric neural representations**, supporting backbones such as **Mamba-SSM** and **Transformers**.

 📄 **Preprint**
-If you use Phoenix in academic or industrial research, please cite our preprint:
+If you use Phoenix in academic or industrial research, please cite our associated preprint:
-**"Phoenix: A Modular Framework for Learning from Physical Simulations"**, arXiv 2025.
+**"Toward a Foundation Model for Partial Differential Equations Across Physics Domains"**, arXiv 2025.
 https://arxiv.org/pdf/2511.21861